panglesd/slipshow/docs/special-elements.rst

 Includes
 --------

 Includes are a way to include external markdown files, just as if they were inlined in the file.
-An include must be a standalone attribute (TODO: link).
+An include must be a standalone attribute.
 It must have the ``include`` boolean attribute and ``src="path/to/file.md"`` key-value attribute.
 It is possible to add other attributes as well.

 .. code-block::